A note on weak amenability for reduced free products of discrete quantum groups: Preliminaries

-\begin{cor} Let $\h{\G}$ be a discrete quantum group and let $a\in \ell^{\infty}(\h{\G})$.
-The following are equivalent \begin{enumerate} \item $m_{a}$ extends to a completely bounded map on $\B(L^{2}(\G))$. \item $m_{a}$ extends to a completely bounded map on $C_{\text{red}}(\G)$. \item $m_{a}$ extends to a completely bounded map on $L^{\infty}(\G)$. \end{enumerate} Moreover, the completely bounded norms of these maps are all equal. \end{cor}
+From this we easily deduce that a multiplier $m_{a}$ on a discrete quantum group $\widehat{\mathbb{G}}$ has a completely bounded extension to $\mathcal{B}(L^{2}(\mathbb{G}))$ if and only if it has a completely bounded extension to $C(\mathbb{G})$ or to $L^{\infty}(\mathbb{G})$ and that the completely bounded norms of these extensions are all equal.
+This justifies the following definition of weak amenability for discrete quantum groups.

-\begin{proof} We only prove the equivalence of $(1)$ and $(2)$, the same argument applies for the equivalence between $(1)$ and $(3)$.